shamil-t/shamil-t/README.md

 ### Hi I'm SHAMIL

 - 📫 A positive attitude which can really make dreams come true – it did for me.
-I have dream that I can’t let go of, trust my instincts and pursue it.
+I have a dream that I can’t let go of, trust my instincts and pursue it.
-- 💻 Intrested in Apllication Development, Cyber Security and Block Chain Development
+- 💻 Interested in Application Development, Cyber Security and Block Chain Development
-- ⚡ Always open to learn and explore technologies.
+- ⚡ Always open to learning and exploring technologies.

 <!-- ## Connect with me : -->